XAI4SAR/PGD/README.md

 2.Previously on PGD
 -------
-In our precious works, we propose a physics guided learning method for SAR airplane target feature rep resentation, where the airplane scattering characteristics are extracted to guide the model training.
+In our precious works, we propose a physics guided learning method for SAR airplane target feature representation, where the airplane scattering characteristics are extracted to guide the model training.

 ```
 @inproceedings{wang2023new,